wkoertgen/train.oracle12.migration/README.md

 - Download [Database Install files (1 and 2)](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/database12c-linux-download-1959253.html)
     - `linuxamd64_12102_database_1of2.zip` (1.5G)
     - `linuxamd64_12102_database_2of2.zip` (967.5M)
-- Place the zip archives in `12c_installer/`
+- Place the zip archives in `./12c_installer/`

 ### Oracle 11gR2

 - Download [Database Install files (1 and 2)](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/112010-linx8664soft-100572.html)
     - `linux.x64_11gR2_database_1of2.zip`
     - `linux.x64_11gR2_database_2of2.zip`
+- Place the zip archives in ./11g_installer/

 **NOTE:** We opted for 11.2.0.1 as this is available with a standard developer license.
+Unfortunately there is no direct way to upgrade to Oracle12c.
+But this cannot deter us from learning to upgrade.
+See [FAQ](https://github.com/wkoertgen/train.oracle12.migration/FAQ.md)

 ### NOTE on Hardware

 This virtualbox needs 4GB memory and 2 CPUs.
 We can scale down, but running 2 databases would result in really bad performance.

-## Connect to Database
+## Connect to the Databases

 After running